For more than a century,

 China, and in Bologna, Italy.

-More than half (57%) of engineering and arts and sciences undergraduates receive some form of financial assistance.
+Nearly half (45%) of engineering and arts and sciences undergraduates receive some form of financial assistance.
 Two of the

 most prestigious scholarships available to students are made possible by